chrislabarge/chrislabarge/content/posts/color-picker.md

 }
 ```

-We load the `Picker` class from the node module at the top of the stimulus controller file along with the stylesheet.
+We load the `Pickr` class from the node module at the top of the stimulus controller file along with the stylesheet.

 **NOTE:** Do NOT load the stylesheet if already imported in `app/javascript/packs/application.js`
 ```javascript